Home Economy Truckers strike called off after assurance from govt

 0

-The government and transporters have agreed to call off the strike by truckers and private bus operators.
+The government and transporters have agreed to call off the by truckers and private bus operators.
 The All India Transport Association and the Union Home appeal to truck drivers and transport workers to resume their work immediately.
-Truck and bus drivers have been protesting across India for two days against the provisions in the new hit-and-run passed by the parliament.
+Truck and bus drivers have been protesting across India for two days against the provisions in the new hit-and-run law passed by the parliament.
 It is resulting in traffic jams and strikes affecting general public transport.
 The truckers' strike has thrown life out of gear.

-After giving a serious hearing to the transport associations, Union Home says, “We discussed with representatives from the All India Motor Transport Congress.
+After giving a serious hearing to the transport associations, Union says, “We discussed with representatives from the All India Motor Transport Congress.
 The government wants to clarify that the new rule has not been implemented yet.
 We all agree that, before implementing Bharatiya Nyaya Sanhita 106/2, we will discuss it with representatives from the All India Motor Transport Congress, and only then will we make a decision.”

 The MHA spokesperson mentioned that truckers' representatives stated that the new laws haven't been implemented yet.
 If they have concerns, the government will consider them with an open heart.

-Addressing the truck drivers, leaders from the All India Transport Congress said that the government has put the stringent provisions of a 10-year jail term and a Rs 7 lakh penalty in Hit-and-Run in abeyance.
+Addressing the truck drivers, leaders from the All India Transport Congress said that the government has put the stringent provisions of a 10-year jail term and a Rs 7 penalty in Hit-and-Run in abeyance.

 “We have conveyed your concerns to the government.
 The law has not been put into force yet, and I assure you that we will not let this law come into force.
 We appeal to you to go back to your vehicles and start driving without any fears,” says Bal Malkit Singh of the All India Transport Congress.